Trade for research

 There are also concerns regarding a lack of welfare legislation or enforcement of international welfare guidelines covering the housing and care of macaques in some breeding facilities.
 Holding and transportation are additional sources of stress and suffering, as the macaques are shipped on long journeys around the world in the cargo holds of aeroplanes.

-For further reading, please refer to our Macaque Bibliography.
+For further reading, please refer to our Bibliography & Resources.